susji/lilmon/README.md

 `deriv` is useful if your metric is, for example, measuring transmitted or received bytes for a network interface.
 By using `deriv`, the UI will then display transfer rates (bytes/second) instead of bytes.

+`no_ds` may be useful if you want to produce an exact averaging of some metric's data.
+For example, if your data may contain abrupt changes in individual measurements and you want to be sure they are included when the time series is being binned, then you should enable `no_ds`.
+Do note that this makes the generation of the specific graph considerably slower.

 `kibi` and `kilo` will make larger values much more easier to read.